seiyria/Roguathia/README.md

 * Possibly allow people to use a slider to determine the relative generatability of room types
 * Allow fountains to also spurt out pools onto the floor
 * Themed rooms (Oracle room, Throne room, Bathroom, Graveyard)
+* Artifact Weapons
+* Forgetful trait - you can only know what you see, the rest you forget (ie, explored hash is useless)
+* Use known healing potions or use random potions when dying (also, allow people to manually use potions)
 * More dungeon types
   * Mines
   * Town (arena with shops in it, or a digger with empty spaces/corridor spaces replaced with basic tile)